pdidev/tutorial/README.md

 **Remark:** At the end of the iteration loop, a new event `finalization` is added.

-**Remark:** This exercise will be lunched in sequential to facilitate the comparison between logs.
+**Remark:** This exercise will be launched in sequential to facilitate the comparison between logs.

 There are lots of matched `::PDI_share`/`::PDI_reclaim` in the code.